muslichwr/OmniPresence/README.md

 ## 💡 Additional Notes

 - This starter project is designed to streamline your Android development with Appwrite.
-- Refer to the [Appwrite Documentation](https://appwrite.io/docs) for detailed integration guidance.
+- Refer to the [Appwrite Documentation](https://appwrite.io/docs) for detailed integration guidance.# OmniPresence